marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 ## Step 2: Cloning HADatAc-Console

-On the terminal, go to your home directory by typing the following:
+On the terminal, go to your home directory by typing the following (`cd` is change directory) :

       cd ~